 My first smartphone was an iPhone 3GS.
 At the time, few Japanese people around me were using iPhones, even smartphones.
 I remember the early versions of Android seemed years behind iOS.
-I upgraded to a phone I dearly loved, Apple’s iPhone 4S, two years later.
+Two years later, I upgraded to a phone I dearly loved, the iPhone 4S.
 Not long after the iPhone 4S release, it seemed like Android was catching up and iOS was slowing down.
 It didn’t matter though, my 4S met all my demands and worked seamlessly.
 Then carriers in Japan also started offering a better variety of other phones, e.g., Samsung and LG.
 I was using the 4S but becoming curious about Androids’ specs and bigger displays.

 I was happy at the beginning and am still satisfied a year and a half later, but my problems are with Touch Wiz and the carriers in Japan.
 First, Touch Wiz is bloated and hasn’t been updated more than once since I got my Note 3 almost two years ago.
 Newer versions of Touch Wiz seem lighter, faster, less intrusive, and more useful.
 I’m not expecting any updates from Docomo anytime soon though.